Updated: Jul 13

 The EU settlement scheme is now open fully since the 30th March 2019 and the deadline for applying to the EU Settlement Scheme will be 30th June 2021 or 31st December 2020 if the UK leave without a deal.

-You or your staff can apply now if you are eligible, but you will probably get Pre-Settled status rather than Settled status if you or your staff do not currently have 5 years' continuous residence in the UK.
+You or your staff can apply now if you are eligible, but you will probably get Pre-Settled status rather than Settled status if you or your staff do not currently have 5 years of continuous residence in the UK.

 You can apply to the EU Settlement scheme right now if you meet the criteria: